-As of July 14, 2021, we employed a total of 13 full-time employees in the United States, and one full-time and one part-time employee in the Netherlands.
-Additionally, we had 185 employees in Mexico, all of which were contracted through an employment agency.
+As of July 11, 2022, we employed a total of 11 full-time employees in the United States, and one full-time employee in the Netherlands.
+Additionally, we had 165 employees in Mexico, all of which were contracted through an employment agency.
 We are not a party to any collective bargaining agreements.
 We believe relations with employees are very good.